mozilla/side-view/README.md

 To use the build intended for a [Shield Study](https://wiki.mozilla.org/Firefox/Shield/Shield_Studies) use `SHIELD=1 npm run build`

+To use the build intended for addons.mozilla.org (as opposed to Test Pilot) use `npm run build-amo`

 ## Installing manually

 Check out the repository.
 Go to `about:debugging` in Firefox, and select **Load Temporary Add-on**.
 Select a file in the `addon/` directory.